zrythm/zrythm/doc/user/glossary/intro.rst

     However, we recommend using the :term:`LV2`
     standard instead.

+  XRUN
+    A buffer overrun or underrun.
+This means that Zrythm was either not fast enough to deliver data to the backend or not fast enough to process incoming data from the backend.
+Usually XRUNs are audible as crackles or pops.
+    XRUNs usually occur when when the audio engine's buffer size is too low and the sound card cannot process incoming buffers fast enough
+    (overrun).
+Some sound cards cannot cope with small buffer sizes, so the buffer length should be increased to ease the work done by the sound card.

   Zrythm user path
     The path where Zrythm will save user data, such as projects, temporary files, presets and